 In 1896, without real support from family or friends, the poor sixteen-year-old Kodo Sawaki traveled on foot to Eiheiji Temple (the main Soto Zen temple founded in 1244 by Dogen).
 He wanted to become a monk, but instead got a place in the temple as a servant.
-However, his position as a servant allowed him to learn and practice Zazen.
+However, his position as a servant allowed him to learn and practice zen meditation or Zazen.
 Sawaki remained at Eiheiji for some years.

 He was ordained as a Zen monk in 1897 at Daiji-ji Temple by Sawada Koho, the head monk.
 After receiving his ordination, he spent many years living in an abandoned hermitage devoting himself to the practice of Zazen.

 When the Russo-Japanese war broke out in 1904, Sawaki was sent to the front where he spent close to four years as an infantryman.
 One day during battle, he was shot and left for dead and was thrown into a gigantic grave.
 He was discovered several days later under dozens of decaying bodies and was sent back to Japan as one of the war wounded.